 |Climbing:||6,000 feet · view climbing data||Ride Profile:||Closed Roads, flat urban|

-Details are starting to emerge following the event launch, although an official route map and GPX / TCX files aren’t yet available to download.
+Details are starting to emerge following the event launch, and confirmation of the official route map and GPX file, which is now available to download.
 Following the initial pre-registration period, around 45,000 cyclists expressed an initial interest, although this was prior to the cost of the event being known.
 Whilst some cyclists expressed disgust at the high cost of the Sportive, Velo Birmingham sold out it’s full 15,000 capacity within just 4 days.

 The date of Velo Birmingham is now confirmed as Sept 24, 2017